Consumer Watchdog (Botswana)

 Consumer Watchdog is a division of Business & Enterprise Solutions Botswana (Pty) Ltd, a privately owned company registered in Botswana and based in Gaborone.

-With newspaper columns in both the national daily newspaper Mmegi and the country's best-selling newspaper The Voice every Friday, as well as a blog, Consumer Watchdog has a wide reach regarding consumer issues in Botswana.
+With a weekly newspaper column in the country's best-selling newspaper The Voice, as well as a blog, and a Facebook groupof over 200,000 members Consumer Watchdog has a wide reach regarding consumer issues in Botswana.

-Originally set up in 2004, Watchdog has the following stated aims:
+Originally set up in 2004, Consumer Watchdog has the following stated aims: